yegor256/blog/_posts/2017/jan/2017-01-10-how-to-teach-customers.md

 fail; it's his project, his life, and his money.

 Do your technical job right and stay away from everything else.
-This is what true professionalism is about&mdash;focus on the things you can do best of all and better than most others.
+This is what true professionalism is about---focus on the things you can do best of all and better than most others.

 However, if you see that he is doing something wrong and definitely